 Portland-based MilkRun, for example, seeks to make buying from small eco-friendly farmers as easy as shopping from Amazon.
 Its online marketplace features around 100 Oregon producers who sell everything from eggs from pasture-raised chickens and grass-fed beef to locally roasted coffee and handmade noodles.

-The startup’s main goal, said CEO Julia Niiro, is to crack the distribution nut — that is, to figure out how to orchestrate a logistics network that supports the MilkRun marketplace, which delivers weekly to Portland-area customers.
+The startup aims to crack the distribution nut, according to CEO Julia Niiro — that is, to figure out how to orchestrate a logistics network that supports the MilkRun marketplace, which delivers weekly to Portland-area customers.

 Seeking to level the playing field, MilkRun uses technology to drive efficiencies in regional food delivery.
 “We are offering logistics-system solutions to small farms,” Niiro said.